FabienHenon/jsonapi-http-retry/README.md

 Retry failed jsonapi requests with retry policies.

-It uses the [`Retry` package](https://package.elm-lang.org/packages/choonkeat/elm-retry/latest/) and the [`jsonapi-http` package](https://package.elm-lang.org/packages/calions-app/jsonapi-http/latest/) under the hood.
+It is greatly inspired by the [`Retry` package](https://package.elm-lang.org/packages/choonkeat/elm-retry/latest/) but aims to handle http requests from the [`jsonapi-http` package](https://package.elm-lang.org/packages/calions-app/jsonapi-http/latest/).

-With this package you can add [`retry`](https://package.elm-lang.org/packages/choonkeat/elm-retry/latest/) policies to [`jsonapi-http`](https://package.elm-lang.org/packages/calions-app/jsonapi-http/latest/) requests errors.
+With this package you can add retry policies to [`jsonapi-http`](https://package.elm-lang.org/packages/calions-app/jsonapi-http/latest/) requests errors.
 You can choose specific errors that will trigger a retry: unauthenticated error, network error, etc...

+You can also send `Cmd`s between 2 failures with the `Http.CmdRetry` module.

 ## Getting Started